CESSProject/Kaleido/README.md

 ./install help
 ```

-Please install the sgx driver on your instance first.To install SGX driver navigate to the Kaleido/scripts directory and execute the following command
+To install SGX driver navigate to `Kaleido/scripts` and execute the following command

 ```shell
 # For DCAP driver